 Each Director shall, upon appointment or reappointment, before entering upon his duties, take and subscribe to the oath prescribed by Code of Virginia, § 49-1.

 Subsequent appointments shall be for terms of four years, except appointments to fill vacancies, which shall be for the unexpired terms.
-All terms of office shall be deemed to commence upon the date of the initial appointment to the authority, and thereafter, in accordance with the provisions of this section.
+All terms of office shall be deemed to commence upon the date of the initial appointment to the authority, and hereafter, in accordance with the provisions of this section.